 - Honey Sieve: For getting wax debris and bee bits out of your extracted honey, this double stainless steel sieve works well.

 - IR Camera: This is the new must-have gadget for beekeepers.
 You can get attachment cameras like the Flir that work with iPhones and Androids.
 All winter long the infra-red photos allow you to see exactly where your colony is, how big it is, and whether or not anyone else (like a mouse) is living in there too.
-(In case you were wondering, this is the one exception.
-I’m hoping to get a Flir, but I don’t have one yet.)
+Read my interview with the FLIR company here.

 - Paint Strainers: You can usually get two sizes, one or five gallons, that are designed to fit inside plastic buckets.
 They are great for straining honey, liquid wax, or even paint.
 You can find paint strainers at stores like Home Depot, or at Amazon.com.